-- Game length for Junior and above (should be 20 minutes per period but usually is not due to time constraints) - No overtime games until semi or finals (due to time constraints) points to be assessed are listed in the rules.
+- Game length for U16 AA, U19 AA and 18+A Jacks division should be 20 minutes per period - all other divisions and levels are 2-15 minute periods - No overtime games until semi or finals (due to time constraints) points to be assessed are listed in the rules. - No shoot outs are to be used!